nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Viewing tasks

-1. Lists all tasks within HEY MATEz.
+1. View all tasks

     1. Test case: `viewTasks`<br>
        Expected: Lists all tasks within the HEY MATEz.

 ### Deleting a Task

-1. Deleting a Task while all tasks are being shown.
+1. Deleting a Task

     1. Prerequisites: List all tasks using the `viewTasks` command.
 3 different tasks in the list.
        All 3 tasks have different indexes(1, 2, 3).